daniel-mooney/C-Projects/README.md

 # C-Projects
-Small C projects I work on in my free time
+C projects I work on in my free time